theupdateframework/taps/tap14.md

 3 may generate all metadata using the latest version, then call just the functions from the version 2 code that are used to generate snapshot metadata.

-For additional optimizations, the repository could any duplicate metadata files only once in the most recent specification version directory, then hard link to this copy from other directories.
+For additional optimizations, the repository could generate any duplicate metadata files only once in the most recent specification version directory, then hard link to this copy from other directories.
 This strategy has been used to link duplicate metadata files used for consistent snapshots.

 ## Changes to TUF clients